The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

 You will find the memorial by the lower parking lot close to the steps leading up to the upper level.

 Gullfoss waterfall in the fall

-Sigríðarstígur trail was also built in the memory of Sigríður.
+Sigríðarstígur trail was also built in memory of Sigríður.
 By her trail are many information signs on both Sigríður and Gullfoss.
 Earlier on the little building by the upper parking lot was called Sigríðarstofa, with an exhibition and information signs on Sigríður and her contribution to Gullfoss.